Malcolm-Abbott/c0723-code-solutions/javascript-operators-and-expressions/javascript-operators-and-expressions-quiz-notes.md

 - What is string concatenation?

-It is joining multiple strings together with the addition operator.
+It is joining multiple strings together using the addition operator.

 - What purpose(s) does the `+` plus operator serve in JavaScript?